RACINE PUBLIC LIBRARY

-BURLINGTON — The Burlington Public Library, 166 E. Jefferson St., will offer these free programs:
+BURLINGTON — The Burlington Public Library, 166 E. Jefferson St., is offering these free programs:

 Create and Play, 10 a.m.
 Mondays.
-Children ages 5 and younger are invited to make a creation, then stay for playtime.
+Children ages 5 and younger can make a creation and stay for playtime.

-Lapsit, 10 a.m.
-Tuesdays and Thursdays.
-Children ages 5 and younger may listen to books, learn finger plays and rhymes, sing and dance.
+Lap-sit, 10 a.m.
+Thursdays.
+Children ages 5 and younger may listen to books, learn fingerplays and rhymes, sing and dance.

 Sensory Play, 10 a.m.
 Fridays.
-Children ages 5 and younger can come and explore activities involving their senses.
+Children ages 5 and younger may explore activities involving their senses.

 For more information, call 262-342-1130 or go to www.burlingtonlibrary.org.